 And Sex and the City Fans will recognize Carrie Bradshaw’s apartment.
 Although the address in the show was on the Upper East Side, the actual building used during filming was 66 Perry.

 Charles StreetCharles Street

-One of the most significant addresses is 150 Charles Street, which was converted to condos and launched in 2013.
-The building is one of the city’s most coveted for the high-end real estate; 91 units sold in just 12 weeks.
+One of the most significant addresses is 150 Charles Street, converted to condos and launched in 2013.
+The building is one of the city’s most coveted for high-end real estate; 91 units sold in just 12 weeks.